-When Sophie Pasquet moved to Paris in 2007, she wanted to do something that would bring together photography and learning, so she started an agency that combines photography and Paris tours.
-Now celebrating its fifth year, Better Paris Photos is a successful business that offers photography tours of Paris, workshops and portrait sessions.
+When Sophie Pasquet moved to Paris in 2007, she wanted to do something that would bring together photography and learning, so she started an agency that combines photography and Paris trips.
+Now celebrating its fifth year, Better Paris Photos is a successful business that offers photography trips of Paris, workshops and portrait sessions.

 Liana Felt: How did you start the business?